askhan963/BookShelfX/README.md

    ```

 3. **Environment Variables**
-   Create a `.env` file in the root directory for both frontend and backend configurations.
+   Create a `.env` file for backend and frontend configurations.

    ```bash
    # MongoDB Connection URI